Bloonow/MyNotes/编程与开发/并行编程与高性能计算/CUTLASS模板库和CuTe模板库.md

 // Matrix multiply-add operation template<
-    typename Shape,  // Size of MMA; GemmShape; Executed by kThreads int kThreads,    // Number of threads participating, and tiling on Shape
+    typename Shape,  // Size of MMA; gemm::GemmShape; Executed by kThreads int kThreads,    // Number of threads participating, and tiling on Shape
     // Data Type and Layout for A, B, C typename ElementA, typename LayoutA,